 As a result of these achievements, Penley was named the National Coach of the Year by Golfweek and the Golf Coach’s Association for 2003.
 He also received coach of the year honors from the ACC and for the NCAA at the District level.

 In January of 2004, the native of Dallas, NC was inducted into the Golf Coaches Association Hall of Fame, quite an accomplishment for someone just 44 years of age at the time.
-The victories continued in the spring of 2004 when he led the Tigers to the ACC Tournament and East Regional Championship and finished with another top 20 finish at the NCAA Tournament.
+The victories continued in the spring of 2004 when he led the Tigers to the ACC Tournament and East Regional Championship, giving the program five consecutive “major” championships (conference or NCAA tournament wins).

-Clemson has had six more top 16 finishes since the 2004 season, including three in the last four years.
-The Tigers tied for eighth in 2019.
+Clemson has had seven more top 16 finishes since the 2004 season, including four in the last five years.

 Penley has led Clemson to the NCAA East Region title seven times, including a pair of “three-peats”.
 No other college coach has won more than his seven NCAA regional championships.
 The regional format began in 1989.

-Penley is third among active coaches with that total.
-He has won at least one tournament in 33 of his now 36 complete seasons as Clemson head coach.
-He also has 81 second-place finishes, giving him 158 first or runner-up finishes in his career at Clemson in 445 tournaments.
+Penley has won at least one tournament in 34 of his 37 complete seasons as Clemson head coach.
+He also has 81 second-place finishes, giving him 160 first or runner-up finishes in his career at Clemson in 453 tournaments.